Carto-Discord/carto/packages/integration/README.md

 ## Running the tests

+The Cypress tests are configured to run against the [`mock-discord` server](../mock-discord) which must be started up before Cypress is opened.
+Failure to do so will result in the tests not working correctly.

 With the `CYPRESS_PRIVATE_KEY` and `CYPRESS_MAP_BUCKET` environment variables still set, run `npm run int:open` to open the Cypress UI and run whichever test suite you'd like.
 To run tests as they are run in CI, run `npm run int:run`